The Arch, near Aberystwyth

 Birds that visit the reserve during winter include woodcock and snipe.

-The paths are level and mesh-covered paths and the boardwalk is accessible.
+The paths are level and some are mesh-covered.

 There are seats and passing places for wheelchair users.